MarkGravestock/linux-setup/README.md

 ## Linux (Ubuntu 22.04) setup

-Here's how i setup Ubuntu (may work for other *nix variants)
+Here's how i setup Ubuntu (may work for other *nix variants).
+I'm running it under WSL2.
+May require changes for other variants (e.g. package manager commands).

 ### Shell customisation